2012 Iowa State Cyclones football team

-The 2012 Iowa State Cyclones football team represented Iowa State University in the 2012 NCAA Division I FBS football season.
-The Cyclones were led by fourth-year head coach Paul Rhoads and played their home games at Jack Trice Stadium.
-They were a member of the Big 12 Conference.
-They finished the season 6–7, 3–6 in Big 12 play, to finish in ninth place.
-They were invited to the Liberty Bowl, where they lost to Tulsa, whom they had defeated in the opening game of the season.
+The 2012 Iowa State Cyclones football team represented Iowa State University as a member of Big 12 Conference during the 2012 NCAA Division I FBS football season.
+Led by fourth-year head coach Paul Rhoads, the Cyclones compiled an overall record of 6–7 with a mark of 3–6 in conference play, placing ninth in the Big 12.
+Iowa State was invited to the Liberty Bowl, where the Cyclones lost to Tulsa, a team they had defeated in the season opener.
+The team played home games at Jack Trice Stadium in Ames, Iowa.